DNNCommunity/DNNDocs/README.md

 Unless you are part of the DNNDocs core team, you will only have read access (you can only **pull**) to this remote.

 ## Running the DNN Docs Project Locally

+### .NET Frameworks?
+You should insure that you already have [.NET Framework v5.0](https://dotnet.microsoft.com/download/dotnet) and the "Developer Pack" for [.NET Framework v4.6.2](https://dotnet.microsoft.com/download/dotnet-framework/net462) install on your machine before trying the build process.

 You should now be able to run the development version of the docs locally with the following command:

 Windows Powershell: